TzepART/test_separator/README.md

 ## Description:
 It is possible to divide the tests into groups based on:
 1. report.xml of [Codeception](https://codeception.com/) library
-2. Allure reports of [Yandex/Allure](https://github.com/allure-framework/allure-codeception) librariy
-3. The size of the test methods (used if the first 2 do not work)
+1. The size of the test methods (used if the first 2 do not work)

 In addition, the separation depth has 3 levels:
 1. Separation of directories